Job-ready Graduates Package

 What are your options if your Low Completion Rate is above 50%?

-If you have not successfully completed more than 50%, you will lose your Commonwealth Assistance.
+If you have not successfully completed more than 50% of your attempted courses, you will lose your Commonwealth Assistance.
 Your options then are as follows:

-- Continuing your program in a Full Fee-Paying Place and paying the fees upfront yourself.
+- Continuing your program in a Domestic Full Fee-Paying Place and paying the fees upfront yourself (no HELP loan available).

 - Transferring to a new program with Federation University.
 If you change to a different program, your previous completion rate will not carry over and you will be able to access Commonwealth assistance for your new program.
 When transferring to a new program, your application will be assessed on whether you are academically suited.

-- Apply for Low Completion Rate consideration due to Special Circumstances.
-If special circumstances prevented you from withdrawing before census date or contributed to your incomplete grades.
-If successful, these courses would be excluded when calculating your low completion rate and would not count as not successfully completed.
+- Apply for Low Completion Rate Review due to special circumstances.
+Special Circumstances must not make the full impact on you until on or after the census date of the unit.
+If successful, these courses would be excluded when calculating your Low Completion Rate and would not count as not successfully completed.